Women May Experience Subtle Heart Attack Symptoms

 • Dizziness, lightheadedness, or fainting

-• Believing they could never have a heart attack.
+• Believing they could never have a heart attack

-• Assuming it’s something else like acid reflux or the flu.
+• Assuming it’s something else like acid reflux or the flu

-• Being used to functioning while ill.
+• Being used to functioning while feeling unwell

-Still, Hill risked her life by not calling 911.
-If you experience heart attack warning signs, dial 911 before you do anything else.
-Getting the ball rolling immediately could save your life.
-Do not take aspirin and wait for pain relief—aspirin is not enough to treat a heart attack, nor is it safe for everyone.
-The 911 operator may recommend aspirin or the emergency medical technicians or emergency department HCPs may give it to you, but the most important step is to call 911.
+Do not take aspirin on your own and wait for pain relief.
+Although aspirin is not enough to treat a heart attack, the 911 operator may recommend you take an aspirin or the emergency medical technicians or emergency department HCPs may give it to you.

 Heart attack risk factors

-People who have a family history of cardiovascular disease are at an increased risk for a heart attack.
-That’s the case with Hill, whose mother passed away from heart failure and whose father died from a heart attack.
+People who have a family history of heart disease are at an increased risk for a heart attack.
+Other heart-attack risk factors include:

 • Age: Risk increases for women after age 55 and for men after age 45.